 Over the past few years, scientists have probed the ability of terpenes and flowers to treat pain.
 In 2021, researchers from the University of Arizona Health Sciences found that terpenes could independently produce the same pain-relieving effects as flowers.
 They also discovered that combining terpenes with psychoactive compounds creates an entourage effect, where their collective effects further reduce pain sensations.

 Another study found that a specific terpene type, myrcene, can potentially reduce chronic arthritis pain and inflammation when applied topically.
 Researchers and terpene enthusiasts are continuously looking into the healing effects of terpenes, given that about 400 terpene types are available nowadays.
 However, the researchers have yet to determine exactly which terpene-flower combinations are most effective.

 What Terpenes are Good for Pain?

 Different terpene types produce different ways of relieving pain.
-Let’s look at some of the best terpenes for pain management below.
+Let’s look at some of the management below.

 Pinene is a monoterpene typically found in aromatic plants and fruits like pine needles, rosemary, and orange peels.

 Past studies have shown that pinene protects against oxidative stress, inflammation, and neuronal damage, reduces migraine-associated pain, and exerts longer-lasting analgesia.
 Researchers believe pinene may have broader, more effective pain-relieving outcomes than existing opioids.